HSLdevcom/jore4/wiki/glossary.md

 * In Finnish: _Sopimuskohde_
 * Practically all routes that are driven from a single contract.
 Contract has a limited validity period, such as 5 years.

-## Transport data terminology
+## Transmodel terminology

-The following taxonomy loosely follows the Transmodel hierarchy and attemps to map similar concepts in Transmodel and Jore 3.x.
+The following taxonomy loosely follows the Transmodel hierarchy and attempts to map similar concepts in Transmodel and Jore 3.x.

-### Common Objects
+### Common Concepts

+#### Generic Point & Link MODEL

-#### Point on Link
+##### Point on Link

 * In Finnish: _Linkin piste_
 * In Jore 3: _Piste_
-* In NeTEx: 7.6.5.1.3
+* In NeTEx: Part 1 - 7.6.5.1.3
 * Examples: a point on a road element
 * Attributes: `coordinates`, `order`